Pfc. Ardell Orville Schei

 The second event that took place on the march was that one night the POWs were herded into an area to sleep.
 Ardell took off his shoes and went to sleep.
 When he woke up, he found his shoes had been taken by another American, and that he was left a pair of shoes with holes in the soles.
 How Ardell was able to finish the march was something he never understand.
 The only explanation he had was that the Lord was with him.

 At Capas, Ardell and the other POWs boarded boxcars, they rode the cars to San Fernando.
 There they disembarked and walked the last few miles to Camp O'Donnell.
 He arrived at the camp on April 23, 1942.
 This was his mother's birthday.

 At Camp O'Donnell, Ardell worked in the malaria and surgical wards.
 He and the other medics attempted to help the sick with little to no medicine.

-In June, Ardell was sent to Cabanatuan, there he was once again assigned to work in the hospital.
+On June 1, Ardell was sent to Cabanatuan, there he was assigned to Hospital #2 on June 23.
 The men in the hospital were so ill, that the Japanese refused to go near the sick.
 Since they had to count the prisoners, they counted the medics twice a day.

 Ardell remained in Cabanatuan from June 1942 to November 1944.
-It was then that the Japanese sent him to Fort McKinley.
-He was held there from November, 1944 to January, 1945, when he was sent to Bilibid Prison.
+On June 23, 1942, he was assigned to the medical detachment at the camp.
+Being he had been the medical detachment's clerk, he most likely continued in this job.
+It was in November 1944 that the Japanese sent him to Fort McKinley.
+He was held there from November 1944 to January, 1945, when he was sent to Bilibid Prison.

 Like the other prisoners, Ardell only had rumors of the advancing American forces.
 The one story he and the other prisoners heard was those men who were still at Cabanatuan had been liberated by American forces at the end of January 1945.
 They hoped that this would soon happen to them.